-For more than 40 years, Lynn and Pat Panter have been hosting family dinner on Sundays after church.
+For more than 40 years, Lynn and Pat Panter have been hosting family dinner on Sundays.

-"It's funny, this is just something we have always done," says Lynn Panter.
-"When our children were little, we had Sunday dinner after church.
+“It’s funny, this is just something we have always done,” says Lynn Panter.
+“When our children were little, we had Sunday dinner.
 As they got older, we kept on doing it.
-Here we are 40 years later with grown children, spouses, boyfriends and grandchildren seated around the table."
+Here we are 40 years later with grown children, spouses, boyfriends and grandchildren seated around the table.”

 Unlike some, the Panters don’t require or expect anyone to come for family dinners.

 “There is no pressure to come,” Lynn says.
 “If they have something else to do, they know they are free to go do it with no repercussions for not being present.
 We usually have between eight and 16 people seated around the table on any given Sunday.”